Your Ultimate Dorm Cleaning Checklist (Perfect for Roommates!)

 Weekly Cleaning Tasks

 Weekly tasks are a bit more thorough than your daily cleaning chores, but can still be done pretty quickly.
-This is the time to take out your brooms, wash rags, bleach, and other cleaning supplies you might stash under your bed.
+This is the time to take out your brooms, wash rags, and other cleaning supplies you might stash under your bed.
+(Note: To make cleaning easier on yourself, you can end with the floor chores.
+“Always start [cleaning] from the top surfaces so that everything you do just keeps falling down,” Dulude says.)

 1. Sweep and vacuum: Regularly sweeping and vacuuming your living space is crucial for removing dirt, debris, and dust from your floors and rugs.
 It also helps eliminate allergens from your space, which can help you stay healthy.
-That said, if you want to reduce the amount of times you have to clean your floors each month, try taking off your shoes when you go into your dorm room — and regularly cleaning them as well.
+That said, if you want to reduce the number of times you have to clean your floors each month, try taking off your shoes when you enter your dorm room — and regularly cleaning them as well.

 2. Do your laundry: Whether you do your laundry all at once or tackle a few loads each day, here’s what you should be washing on a weekly basis.